ibm-cloud-docs/virtual-servers/vsi_faqs_vs.md

 During a maintenance window you might see a **Migrate Host** option display in the **Actions** menu of your device in the {{site.data.keyword.slportal}}. **Migrate Host** allows you to migrate the virtual server to a new host at your convenience during a specified maintenance period.
 If you do not initiate the migration during the maintenance period, then the virtual server is automatically migrated to complete the required maintenance.
 The **Migrate Host** option does not persist and is only available during maintenance periods that are communicated through maintenance notifications.

 You might also see the **Migrate Host** option if one of your virtual servers is required to have a certain level of hypervisor that is not available on the current host.

+## What happens to my data when my portable storage is deleted?

+When storage is deleted, any pointers to the data on that volume are removed, thus the data becomes completely inaccessible.
+If the physical storage is reprovisioned to another account, a new set of pointers are assigned.
+There is no way for the new account to access any data that might have been on the physical storage.
+The new set of pointers shows all 0's.
+When new data is written to the volume/LUN, any inaccessible data that still exists gets overwritten.

 ## Can I use a Red Hat Cloud Access subscription to create a virtual server?